- Main Menu

 Art in Focus

 Art in Focus is an annual initiative for members of the Center’s Student Guide Program, providing curatorial experience and an introduction to all aspects of exhibition practice.
-In researching and presenting the exhibition, the students are mentored by Linda Friedlaender and Jaime Ursic.
+In researching and presenting the exhibition, the students are mentored by Linda Friedlaender.
 Previous student guide exhibitions include Art in Focus: Gazes Returned (2012), Art in Focus: St Ives Abstraction (2013), Art in Focus: Wales (2014), Art in Focus: Relics of Old London (2016), Art in Focus: The British Castle—A Symbol in Stone (2017).
 In 2018, returning student guides researched and presented the exhibition Art in Focus: John Goto’s “High Summer.”

 Each semester the Student Guide Program hosts an Art Club social event at the Center for students from across the university.
 Student guides offer gallery tours, refreshments, and art-making that is inspired by a British artwork, artist, or theme.